Sharp Weighted Discrete $p$-Hardy Inequality and Stability: Introduction

 for all $\phi \in C_0^\infty(0, \infty)$, where $\alpha \neq p-1$.
 It was subsequently demonstrated that the case $\alpha = p-1$ is critical, where the two quantities cannot be controlled by a positive constant.
 However, we have an alternative Leray-type inequality:

 for all $\phi \in C_0^\infty(1, \infty)$.
 In this paper, we investigate discrete versions of \eqref{eq 1.1} for all finitely supported sequences $(u_{n})_{n\geq 0}$ with $u_{0} = 0:$

 where $p > 1,$ $\alpha \in \mathbb{R},$ and $\mathcal{A}_{\alpha,p}$ a positive constant for which the inequality holds. \\ \\ A key motivation for this work lies in the observation that inequality \eqref{eq 1.3} has been predominantly studied in the literature only for the specific case $p = 2$.
 This observation emphasizes the necessity of extending the analysis to the general case.
 The case $p = 2$ was first explored by Gupta \cite{Gup22}, who established the inequality for $\alpha \in [0, 1) \cup [5, \infty)$ with an approach based on the supersolution method (see \cite{Caz20} for an idea of the approach in continuum).
-Huang and Ye \cite{Ye23} further extended the analysis for any real \(\alpha\) when $p=2.$ Both methods involve determining a family of weights $g_{\alpha}(n)$ satisfying:
+Huang and Ye \cite{Ye23} further extended the analysis for any real \(\alpha\) when $p=2.$ In a different direction, Liu \cite{Liu12} considered the general case \(p>1\), but only in the range \(\alpha<p-1\), which is precisely the restriction that we aim to remove here.
+The two \(p=2\) approaches both rely on determining a family of weights $g_{\alpha}(n)$ satisfying:

 \phantom{.} \\ this reduces to proving that $\displaystyle g_{\alpha}(n) \geq \frac{(\alpha - 1)^2}{4} n^{\alpha - 2}.$ For $p = 2,$ the latest inequality presents significant challenges, and the difficulty increases significantly for a general $p > 1,$ (see \cite{FKP23} for an improved discrete $p$-Hardy inequality, corresponding to the case $\alpha=0).$ In this context, we introduce a method that simplifies the proof of inequality \eqref{eq 1.3} for all \(p > 1\).
 This is achieved through an estimate for the discrete Hardy inequalities involving two general measures \(\mu, \nu\) on the discrete half-line.
 This estimate is directly adapted from Muckenhoupt \cite{Muck72} for the analogous continuous result and from Miclo \cite{Mic99} for the discrete case when \(p = 2\).
 A variant of this result for rooted trees has been explored in the literature.
 We refer to the appendix of \cite{Mic98}, where these inequalities are derived from the work of Evans, Harris, and Pick in \cite{Evans95} for continuous trees. \\ \\ Under the assumption of existence, we denote \(\mathcal{A}^{disc}_{\alpha,p}\) as the sharp constant for inequality \eqref{eq 1.3}.
 For all \(\alpha \neq p - 1\), the corresponding sharp constant for the continuous version \eqref{eq 1.1} is given by: \(\mathcal{A}^{cont}_{\alpha,p} = \left| \frac{\alpha + 1 - p}{p} \right|^p\).
 It follows that the sharp constant $\mathcal{A}^{disc}_{\alpha,p}$ exists if and only if $\alpha \neq p - 1$.
 We further show in Section \ref{sec 4} that for all $\alpha \geq 0$ and $\alpha \neq p - 1$, the discrete and continuous sharp constants are equal: